msgtobala/My-Books/Flutter/dart.md

 ## Type Inference and Annotation

 Dart is strongly typed.
-Strongly typed languages take extra precaution and have rules and restrictions to ensure that a variable’s value always matches the variable’s static type.
+Strongly typed languages take extra precaution and have rules and restrictions to ensure that a variable’s value always matches the variable’s static type.Also dart has type interference.

 Although types are mandatory in Dart, **type annotations** are optional because of **type inference**